The classification of 2-connected 7-manifolds: Invariants

-Notice, however, that smoothing theory and Theorem \ref{thm:almost_classification} imply that every $2$-connected $M$ with $H^2(M; \Z/2) \neq 0$ admits exotic self-homeomorphisms, by which we meant homeomorphisms which are not isotopic to piecewise linear homeomorphisms.
-Self-homotopy equivalences which are homotopic to exotic self-homeomorphisms were defined for rational homotopy spheres in \cite[\S 2.b]{crowley13}, see \cite[Lemma 2.17]{crowley13}. \end{rmk}
+Notice, however, that smoothing theory and Theorem \ref{thm:a_class} imply that every $2$-connected $M$ with $H^2(M; \Z/2) \neq 0$ admits exotic self-homeomorphisms; by which we mean homeo\-morphisms which are not isotopic to piecewise linear homeomorphisms.
+Self-homotopy equivalences which are homotopic to exotic self-homeomorphisms were defined on certain rational homotopy spheres in \cite[\S 2.b]{crowley13}, see \cite[Lemma 2.17]{crowley13}. \end{rmk}